Markvdhoven/PowerliftProject/PROCESS.md

 # day 17
 Today I changed to code such that the scatterplot gets updated instead of removed.
 Also I made more small function in the code instead of very large functions.

+# day 18
+Today I completed all comments for the code and finished all the .md files